-Do you love the energy of the horse and wonder how you can decorate your home with images of horses for best feng shui?
-You might have a colorful and stunning art print with running horses, or maybe a closeup photo showing the beautiful wisdom in the eyes of this freedom loving animal.
+Do you love the energy of the horse and wonder how you can decorate your home with images of horses for the best feng shui?
+You might have a colorful and stunning art print with running horses, or maybe a closeup photo showing the beautiful wisdom in the eyes of this freedom-loving animal.

-Horses are really unique beings and humans have been drawn to them - and benefitting from their power - for a very, very long time.
+Horses are really unique beings and humans have been drawn to them for a very, very long time.

-In classical feng shui applications, the image of the horse brings the energy of success, fame, freedom and speed.
 Of course, these are the feelings that most of us associate with the energy of the horse!
-As you will see, all feng shui symbols - the ones that are familiar to the Western culture - use the inherent energy that the mind associates with a specific symbol in order to evoke its energy.
+All feng shui symbols use the inherent energy that the mind associates with a specific symbol in order to evoke its energy.

 Feng shui goes a bit deeper, though, because it shows you the areas of your home and office where the powerful and free energy of the horse can benefit you the most.
 To discover these most powerful feng shui spots to display the image of the horse, you need to know the bagua, of the feng shui energy map of your space.